secondlife/viewer/doc/testplans/pbr_terrain_composition.md

 A user with appropriate permissions can change and save the textures or materials to the terrain.
 If the "PBR Metallic Roughness" checkbox is checked, the user applies materials, otherwise the user applies textures.

+The user should not be allowed to set the texture or material swatches to null.

 Saving may fail for the following reasons:

-- A terrain or material texture is invalid or null
+- A terrain or material texture is invalid
 - A terrain texture is greater than the max texture upload resolution

+If saving the terrain fails for any reason, the terrain should not be updated.

 Unlike a viewer without PBR terrain support, the new viewer will no longer treat textures with alpha channels as invalid.